 “All money and other assets, including property, that are raised, earned, or otherwise received in the name of and for the benefit of Girl Scouting must be held and authorized by a Girl Scout council or Girl Scouts of the USA.
 Such money and other assets must be used for the purposes of Girl Scouting.”

 When you are set up for success, you are better able to set up your girls for success!
-That’s why every year, your council provides trainings, guidelines, and procedures for conducting the Girl Scout Cookie Program and fall product program, and determines how the proceeds and product rewards system will be managed.
-Check the cookie section of your council’s website to find the answers you need as well as information about local trainings and resources.
+That’s why every year, your council provides trainings, guidelines, and procedures for conducting the Girl Scout Cookie Program and fall product program and determines how the proceeds and product rewards system will be managed.
+Check the cookie section [Councils: link to your council’s cookie page] of your council’s website to find the answers you need as well as local trainings and resources.

 Each council also selects the vendors of its choice to provide the products for their product programs.
-Two commercial bakers are licensed by GSUSA to produce Girl Scout Cookies: Little Brownie Bakers and ABC Bakers.
+Two commercial bakers are licensed by Girl Scouts of the USA to produce Girl Scout Cookies: Little Brownie Bakers and ABC Bakers.
 You can also Meet the Cookies and find additional info on cookie varieties, including nutritional details.

-You play an exciting role in giving your girls opportunities to practice the five skills as they learn how to think like entrepreneurs in a girl-led setting.
+You play an exciting role in giving your Girl Scouts opportunities to practice the five skills as they learn how to think like entrepreneurs.
 Some of the things you’ll do include:

-Not only can girls sell individually, both in person and with the online tools provided by each vendor, they can also participate in group booth sales during product programs.
-Your local council has additional guidance and processes to market booths and ensure they are situated in safe and appropriate locations for girls
+Not only can girls sell individually, both in-person and using the online tools provided by each vendor, they can also participate in group booth sales during product programs.
+Your local council has additional guidance and processes to market and ensure every booth is in a safe and appropriate location.

 Another critical task for each troop is to establish a clear accounting system for all proceeds and product during the programs.
 It's up to you to make sure that money is spent wisely, that excellent records are kept (remember to keep copies of all receipts in a binder or folder), and that all product is tracked.
 For older girls, your job is to oversee their work as they learn to keep impeccable records.
 Be sure to attend product program orientation or training so you are aware of the systems and helpful tools available.